January 17, 2024

 Article

-EPA Final Rule and WEC: The Critical Role of SensorUp GEMS in Methane Emissions Management
+Navigating the New EPA Final Rule and WEC: The Critical Role of SensorUp GEMS in Methane Emissions Management

 The EPA recently finalized two major actions that together establish a rigorous framework aimed at driving deep reductions in methane emissions across the oil and gas industry: a new rule under the Clean Air Act regulating methane emissions from new and existing operations and a forthcoming proposed rule to establish a Waste Emissions Charge for high-emitting facilities.
 These build on steps taken in the Inflation Reduction Act and Administration efforts to curb methane pollution.